JyotiManoorkar/Pizza-Sales_SQL-PowerBI/README.md

 Time series charts illustrating sales trends.
 Geographic maps showing the distribution of restaurant locations.
 Dashboards summarizing key performance indicators (KPIs).

+5. Insights and Recommendations
+Based on the analysis and visualizations, actionable insights and recommendations are provided to the pizza restaurant chain.
+These insights can help in making informed decisions to improve sales, marketing strategies, and overall business performance.